port-labs/datadog-service-dependency-example/README.md

 ## Getting started

-In this example you will create a blueprint for `service` entity that ingests all services and their related dependencies in your Datadog APM using REST API.
-You will then add some shell script to create new entities in Port every time a GitLab CI is triggered by a schedule.
+In this example, you will create a `service` blueprint that ingests all services and their related dependencies in your Datadog APM using REST API.
+You will then add some shell script to create new entities in Port every time GitLab CI is triggered by a schedule.

 ## Service Blueprint
-Create the service blueprint in Port [using this json file](./datadog/service.md)
+Create the service blueprint in Port [using this json file](./datadog/service.json)

 ### Gitlab CI yaml
 Place this example `.gitlab-ci.yml` file in your project's root folder